rafCodes/RoboGPT/README.md

 - Rabail Makhdoom

 ## Summary
-We chose to build a robot that can be controlled by ChatGPT to perform various tasks like driving around it different shapes or even playing a game with the.
+We chose to build a robot that can be controlled by ChatGPT to perform various tasks like driving around it different shapes or even playing a game with the user.
 The robot is equipped a USB microphone, two ultrasonic sensors, and an accelerometer and gyroscope.

 This robot takes in speech using Azure Speech Services and converts it to text.
 This text is then sent to ChatGPT, which generates a response.
 The response is then sent back to the robot, which performs the task and responds back to the user using Azure Speech Services text-to-speech using a speaker.
 The sensor data is also sent to ChatGPT so that it can be aware of its surroundings.